 The information below comes directly from the National Center for Complementary and Integrative Health website.

-More about acupuncture for these pain conditions and others:
+More about acupuncture research for these pain conditions and others:

 For Low-Back Pain